 You will head back to the Lama Hotel after enjoying the lovely Langtang Valley.

 You will trek back to Syabrubesi from the Lama Hotel through the same route.

 You will drive back to Kathmandu city which will take around 6 hours.
 If time permits you can do some souvenir shopping and enjoy dinner with Nepali friends.

 Day 11: Departure

 You will be departing from Nepal from Tribhuvan International Airport.
-Our NAT staff will transfer you to the airport for your flight back home or to next port of call, after a great and remarkable adventure in the Mardi Himal Trek with grand and excellent service of Nepal Adventure Team.
+Our NAT staff will transfer you to the airport for your flight back home or to the next port of call, after a remarkable adventure in the Mardi Himal Trek with the grand and excellent service of the Nepal Adventure Team.

 Langtang Valley Trek Permit

-Since Langtang Valley falls in the Langtang National Park Conservation area so there are certain permits needed for the tourists.
-For Langtang valley trek, you need following permits:
+Since Langtang Valley falls in the Langtang National Park Conservation area there are certain permits needed for the tourists.
+For the Langtang Valley trek, you need the following permits: